Musquito

 Musquito (c.
 1780 – 25 February 1825) (also rendered Mosquito, Musquetta, Bush Muschetta or Muskito) was an Indigenous Australian resistance leader, convict hunter and outlaw based firstly in the Sydney region of the British colony of New South Wales and, after a period in exile on Norfolk Island, in Van Diemen's Land.

 Early life

-Musquito, of the Gai-Mariagal clan of the North Shore of Sydney Harbour, was born around 1780.
+Musquito, of the Gai-Mariagal clan, also spelled Gamaragal, or Cammeraygal, of the North Shore of Sydney Harbour, was born around 1780.

 Resistance to British colonisation in the Sydney region

 In 1805, there was serious conflict between the British colonists and the resident Indigenous Australians.
 Aboriginal men, such as Tedbury, Branch Jack and Musquito engaged in violent raids on British farms in the Parramatta, Hawkesbury and Georges River areas.
 Several settlers were killed and numerous Aboriginal people were shot dead.
 In April, Governor Philip Gidley King ordered a mobilisation of soldiers and decreed that no Aboriginal people be allowed to approach any British settlements.

 In May, a punitive expedition conducted by the colonists captured Tedbury near Pennant Hills.
 Tedbury was forced to lead the British to the Dharug hide-out near North Rocks where they found stores of plundered corn.
 The Sydney Gazette reported that they also encountered Musquito and a small band there.
 Musquito called out to them "in good English" that he would continue his raids before running off.
 On 9 June 1805 the colonial authorities authorised the specific arrest of Musquito, whom they regarded as a key ringleader.

 In that same month, the magistrate at Parramatta, Samuel Marsden, interrogated nine Aboriginal people who were being held in jail and compelled two of them to lead a group of armed colonists to secure Musquito.
 The other seven incarcerated Aboriginal people were retained in custody as hostages.
 Musquito was captured less than a week later in July 1805 and gaoled in Parramatta.

 In response to the arrest of Musquito, Governor King revoked the orders banning Aboriginal people from the settlements and released Tedbury.
 Musquito and his compatriot Bull Dog attempted to escape his cell at Parramatta Gaol by loosening the stones in the wall.
 He was subsequently exiled in August 1805 to the convict colony on Norfolk Island with Bull Dog, also considered "principal" in the raiding and known to French explorers as Toulgra, although he was misnamed Ourou-Mare.